geekq/readable-bookmarklet/readme.txt

-How to extend Aardvark

-First, save the file bookmarklet.js to your own machine (if you are running a web server) or your web host, and make sure it is in a directory where it can be seen as a web ("http://") file.
-You may name it anything you please.
+Based on on the [Aardvark browser extension](http://karmatics.com/aardvark/)

+## Usage

+Clone locally, e.g. in the `/var/www/readable` folder and make available over http.

 Then create a bookmark and cut and paste the following as the "address":

-javascript:document.getElementsByTagName('head')[0].appendChild(document.createElement('script')).setAttribute('src','http://localhost/aardvark/bookmarklet.js')
+javascript:document.getElementsByTagName('head')[0].appendChild(document.createElement('script')).setAttribute('src','http://localhost/readable/bookmarklet.js')